Indulge in the Ultimate Sunday Lunch in Malta : 11Top Restaurant Picks

 If you are planning a trip to the beautiful island of Malta, and you’re there over the weekend, make sure to find time to experience a traditional Maltese Sunday Lunch.

-In Malta, Sunday still holds special significance, intertwining rest, religion, and family.
-For many families, after Sunday Mass, they’ll enjoy a leisurely meal where multiple generations come together to share a fabulous Sunday Lunch, as well each other’s company.
+In Malta, Sunday lunch still holds special significance.
+For many families, after Sunday Mass, they’ll enjoy a leisurely meal where multiple generations come together to share a fabulous Sunday Lunch.

 Ask a Local Where to Eat Sunday Lunch